-- 1. On an annual basis a random sampling of students and employees shall be interviewed to determine if students and employees are being properly informed of the sexual harassment policy and whether there are unreported incidents of sexual harassment. - 2.
+- 1. On an annual basis, students and employees shall be properly informed of the sexual harassment policy and the process for reporting incidents of sexual harassment. - 2.
 Within three months after a complaint is resolved, the complainant shall be interviewed to determine if any additional incidents have occurred and, that the complainant is satisfied with the process involved.
-A written report will be completed by the Complaint Manager following this interview. - 3.
+A written report will be completed by one of the Title IX Coordinators following this interview. - 3.
 The Superintendent shall report quarterly to the Ascension Parish School Board providing qualitative information relative to the number of complaints, number of investigations, results of hearings, training efforts and policy publication efforts. - 4.
 This policy shall be reviewed every year in accordance with the Ascension Parish School Board's policy review process.

-Revised: January 1997, Revised: September 1997

-Ref: PL 88-352 (42 U.S.C.
+Revised: January 1997, Revised: September 1997 Revised April, 2022 Ref: PL 88-352 (42 U.S.C.
 2000e et seq.); 29 CFR § 1604.11; La.
 Rev. Stat.
 Ann §§ 14:41, 17:81; Board minutes 12-3-96, 8-19-97.